Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/awards/apply.md

 ---
 Once you have decided on the category or categories you would like to apply for, download the application pack.

+Deadline for applications: ……………….…….

+Awards day and winners announcements: ……………………..

+Prize giving: …………………………………………..

+For further guidance on each award see the Awards Submissions.